lifedox/granular-configuration-language/doc-spec/getting_started.md

 )
 ```

-- Comments:
-  - Flat: Sometimes it is useful separate subsections of a configuration into multiple files within the embedded configuration.
+- _Flat_: Sometimes it is useful separate subsections of a configuration into multiple files within the embedded configuration.
   - For example, your configuration has three types of things with twenty options per type.
 Having a file per type can make development easier and not having name specified can make it easier to add a fourth type.
-  - Recursive: Sometimes it is useful to search current working directory for configuration.
+- _Recursive_: Sometimes it is useful to search current working directory for configuration.
   - For example, your library can generate fixtures for [`pytest`](https://docs.pytest.org/en/stable/).
 This enables to have fixtures declarations in the same directory as the test cases that use them.

 ---